alikins/github-comments/README.md

 Authentication
 ==============

-Currently, only authenticated access (the default), and basic authentication is supported.
+Currently, only unauthenticated access (the default), and basic authentication is supported.

 To enable http Basic Auth for a user, add a ~/.github-comments